Project Leaders

 On Project Since: 2022

-My role in this project is all things property management, including farmland leases, structure removal, right-of-entry requests, property maintenance contracts, property handover facilitation and board member support.
+Daudt’s role in the project is all things property management, including farmland leases, structure removal, right-of-entry requests, property maintenance contracts, property handover facilitation and board member support.

 Organization: Cass County, North Dakota, Commissioner